Aurora, Illinois Therapists

 Diagnosed Depression

-Within Kane County, 11.8 percent of adults have been diagnosed with either a minor or major depressive disorder.
+Within Kane County, 11.8% of adults have been diagnosed with either a minor or major depressive disorder.
 Without social and emotional support to help someone through their depression, symptoms can worsen and lead to other behaviors such as self-medication and substance abuse.

 If you feel that you are suffering from excessive stress, anxiety, depression, or other emotional problems you might have an easier time combating these issues with the help of a professional.
 Should you decide to seek help, we want to connect you with an Aurora mental help professional or therapist you can work with to improve your quality of life.